dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

     Fairly typical human reddit user (left) vs bot (right).

-    Bot scripts are often run on a regular schedule - e.g. once an hour, every 10 minutes - which explains the regular patterns of activity.
+    Bot scripts are often run on a regular schedule - e.g. once an hour, every 10 minutes, etc... - which explains the regular patterns of activity.